invictus-integration/docs-ifa/architecture/architecture-diagram.md

 ## Usage of components

-### ServiceBus
+### Azure Service Bus

-Used by PubSub API to push messages to Subscriptions Used by ImportJob to push data to CacheImportJob after splitting data by ClientTrackingId Used by Dashboard to queue requests for Ignore/Resume/Resubmit which are then picked up by the Flow Handler
+- Used by PubSub API to push messages to Subscriptions
+- Used by ImportJob to push data to CacheImportJob after splitting data by ClientTrackingId
+- Used by Dashboard to queue requests for Ignore/Resume/Resubmit which are then picked up by the Flow Handler

-### Storage
+### Azure Storage

-Used by PubSub to create Blobs for ClaimCheck pattern Used by CacheImportJob to all events received from EventHub as a temporary cache
+- Used by PubSub to create Blobs for ClaimCheck pattern
+- Used by CacheImportJob to all events received from EventHub as a temporary cache

 ### CoditCip

-Database for Frontend, data is pushed by StoreImportJob
+- Database for Frontend, data is pushed by StoreImportJob

-### EventHubs
+### Azure Event Hubs

-Diagnostic settings for LogicApps that are tracked is pushed there The ImportJob listens on this Eventhub and reads these events which are then processed and mapped to a flow
+- Diagnostic settings for LogicApps that are tracked is pushed there
+- The ImportJob listens on this Eventhub and reads these events which are then processed and mapped to a flow

-### AppInsights
+### Azure Application Insights

-All APIs, WebApps, and Functions point to a single AppInsights which contains all traces and logs that were created
+- All APIs, WebApps, and Functions point to a single AppInsights which contains all traces and logs that were created

-### AzureKeyVault
+### Azure Key Vault

-Used to store passwords for Database, API keys, and Transco Connectionstring, etc
+- Used to store passwords for Database, API keys, and Transco Connectionstring, etc